vhartman/multirobot-pathplanning-benchmark/readme.md

 # Benchmarks for multi robot multi goal motion planning

-This repository provides some multi-robot-multi-goal motion planning problems, and some (naive) baselines for finding a solution.
+This repository provides some multi-robot-multi-goal motion planning problems, and some baseline-planners.
+There are also some utilities for visualizing plans, and plotting convergence and success rates of planners.

 The corresponding paper can be found at ~~not available yet~~.